 - They will ask you first for contract and perm candidates moving forward

-Contracting means you can also create ongoing relationships with both your clients and candidates.
+Placing contractors means you can also create ongoing relationships with both your clients and candidates.
 Keeping in contact during and after the recruitment process shows you care, keeps them motivated and, most importantly, reminds them that you are there.
 We recently shared some great advice on how to use your customer service to create the best relationships with your clients and candidates.

 You’ll also be able to offer more recruitment assistance within businesses, as you can cover both their perm and contract roles, which means your business is more versatile.

 The freelance and contract industry is continuing to grow.
-Last year (2017) alone, the UK economy saw the following:
+Last year (2018) alone, the UK economy saw the following:

 - Self-employed workers now make up almost 15% of the UK labour force, close to the European average.